Hamaz-Hamza/Vector-in-C/README.md

 7. RemoveAt: remove an element from the vector at the specified index, elements after that index are moved back.
 8. Find: find the index of the first instance specified int in the vector and return the index
 9. Remove: remove the first instance of a specified int from the vector
+10. Grow: grow the vector to double its size (called automatically by the other functions when needed, it is recommended to not use this function unless you know what you are doing)
+11. Shrink: shrink the vector to half its size (called automatically by the other functions when needed, it is recommended to not use this function unless you know what you are doing)